Zren/zren.github.io/_posts/2020-04-28-how-to-change-plasma-icon-theme-in-the-terminal.markdown

 ---
-title: How to change plasma icon theme in the terminal
+title: How To Change Plasma Icon Theme in the Terminal
 layout: post
 ---